bshaw/sha.ws/content/pages/about.md

 World travel, beer, brewing, concerts, and cycling (for leisure and commute) top my list of favourite things.
 I live in London with my amazing wife and two super-awesome kids, with whom I do nearly everyhing.

-I currently work as a Senior Solution Architect for [Hometrack](https://www.hometrack.com/uk/) (part of [Zoopla](https://www.zoopla.co.uk/)), where I provide technical leadership and architectural oversight for our products and platforms.
+I currently work as the Head of Technical Architecture for [Hometrack](https://www.hometrack.com/uk/) (part of [Zoopla](https://www.zoopla.co.uk/)), where I provide technical leadership and architectural oversight for our products and platforms.
 I specialize in public cloud, infrastructure as code, containers, configuration management, and automating the boring stuff.

 ## Social